Selena Marie Gomez (born July 22, 1992) is an American singer, actress, and producer.

 - From Revival, "Good for You" features explicit language from A$AP Rocky and sexual innuendos, and she curses in "Same Old Love" and "Camouflage".

 - Deadpan Snarker: Almost every character she plays is this.
+She also seems to be this in real life.

 - Does Not Like Shoes: She sometimes performs at concerts barefoot.